-The NMB is responsible for identifying and delivering a Nutrient Management Plan and associated actions that achieve the phosphorus favourable conservation target of a river that is designated as a SAC, whilst also meeting socio economic needs of its surrounding communities.
-To this end, three NMBs were formed in March 2022 in West Wales; the Afon Tywi NMB, the Afon Cleddau NMB and the Afon Teifi NMB.

-Carmarthenshire have been instrumental in the development of solutions to date and will continue to work positively as a member of the three boards to develop and implement a collaborative approach to the nutrient management across these SAC so that the benefits of the implemented measures can be maximised.
+The NMB is responsible for identifying and delivering a Nutrient Management Plan and associated actions that achieve the phosphorus favourable conservation target of a river that is deemed designated as a SAC, whilst also meeting socio economic needs of its surrounding communities.
+To this end, T three NMBs have been formed were formed in March 2022 in West Wales; the Afon Tywi NMB, the Afon Cleddau NMB and the Afon Teifi NMB.
+Consultation werworkk positively as a member of the three boards with the relevant NMB is required to ensure develop and implement a collaborative approach to the nutrient management is adopted across these SAC so that the benefits of the implemented measures can be maximised to go beyond meeting the nutrient neutrality requirements for delivering the rLDP.